toybreaker/slavina/_pages/artist-bibliography-and-coverage.md

 ### Printed Press

 2017, June
+'_Into the Wild'_ photos by Stefano Scata, DESIGN ANTHOLOGY, featuring the large painting 'Seba Ayu' for a private residence, country Home in Bali, Indonesia.

+2017, June
 '_Jungle Fever'_ photos by Stefano Scata, MARIE CLAIRE MAISON, featuring site specific paintings from the series **Living Archipelago** for a private residence, country Home in Bali, Indonesia.

 2007, October 20